 Clinical integration is a disruptive business model that requires changes in infrastructure and business plans.
 Leaders must think “big picture” about why they would invest in the strategy (hint: think about what the consumer is demanding).
 It is also critical to find physician leaders and other clinicians who are willing to roll up their sleeves to work with system business leaders in crafting the network and its capabilities.
 Once an effective payer strategy is secured and a critical mass of physicians is engaged in governance, an organization is well on its way to creating an effective CIN.

-Daniel J. Marino is managing partner and William K. Faber, MD, is managing principal for Lumina Health Partners.
+Daniel J. Marino is managing partner for Lumina Health Partners.
 John P. Marren is a founding partner of Hogan Marren Babbo & Rose Ltd., and Thomas J. Babbo is partner and shareholder.

 - Securing Tertiary and Quaternary Service Lines: The Case for Community Care Integration